The stitchbird/hihi (Notiomystis cincta) compete with tui and bellbirds for nectar, insects and small fruits.

 Research has also resulted in developing techniques for managing nesting behaviour, for example, managing nest mites, cross fostering and sexing of chicks and habitat suitability.

-Management of the captive population at the Pukaha Mount Bruce National Wildlife Centre in eastern Wairarapa has also contributed to understanding the role of avian diseases in managing hihi populations.
+Management of the captive population at the Pukaha Mount Bruce National Wildlife Centre has also contributed to understanding the role of avian diseases in managing hihi populations.
 Diseases such as Aspergillosis, a fungal infection of the respiratory tract, and Coccidiosis, an intestinal parasite, have been found to affect wild hihi survivial.

 Current research programmes include developing a technique to measure the size of the Little Barrier hihi population and assess its health and viability.
 Another study, on Tiritiri Matangi, is looking at the effect of carotenoid availability on hihi health (carotenoids are used for the yellow colour in male hihi feathers and egg yolk, and are important for health).

 Male birds flaunt a flashy plumage of black head with white ‘ear’ tufts, bright yellow shoulder bars and breast bands and a white wing bar, with a mottled tan-grey-brown body